devadrianapostol/understanding-v8-javascript/book/en/book/hidden-classes.md

 #### Why we should be aware of this ?

 This is really important, a **Object’s hidden class changes as new properties are being added to it**.
-Javascript is dynamically-typed laguage that makes things really complicated for the Javascript Engine, the code is not compiled in advanced like Java or C++ and it's compiled in executionn time \(JIT\) and **the purpose of the hidden classes is to optimize property access time**.
+Javascript is dynamically-typed laguage that makes things really complicated for the Javascript Engine, the code is not compiled in advanced like Java or C++ and it's compiled in execution time \(JIT\) and **the purpose of the hidden classes is to optimize property access time**.

 In short tha main reason why hidden classes exist: